ispc/ispc/README.md

-  * To build a small set of extensions to the C language that would deliver excellent performance to performance-oriented programmers who want to run SPMD programs on the CPU.
+  * To build a small set of extensions to the C language that would deliver excellent performance to performance-oriented programmers who want to run SPMD programs on the CPU or GPU.

   * To provide a thin abstraction layer between the programmer and the hardware--in particular, to have an execution and